MiraGeoscience/octree-creation-app/docs/source/usage.rst

 ===========

 The main entry point is the ui.json (stored under ``assets``) for the octree-creation application that can be rendered by Geoscience ANALYST.
-The interface has two sections:
+The interface has two sections described in the :ref:`Methodology <methodology>` section:

  - :ref:`Mesh creation parameters <mesh_creation>`
  - :ref:`Refinement parameters <refinements>`